michelepatella/mmeletricarservice.it/README.md

 ## 🔍 SEO & Analytics

-Search engine optimization has been implemented to ensure the web application is discoverable and ranks well for relevant queries.
+The application implements search engine optimization to improve discoverability and ranking, and analytics to monitor user engagement and performance, without compromising user privacy.

+**SEO features** include:
-- **Clean URLs**: Localized, human-readable URLs enhance both user experience and search relevance
+- Clean, human-readable URLs
-- **Keyword-Optimized Content**: Text content has been carefully crafted with relevant keywords to improve rankings
-- **HTTPS**: The entire application runs over a secure HTTPS connection
+- Keyword-optimized content
+- HTTPS for secure connections
-- **Google Maps Integration**: Embedded Google Maps via `<iframe>` supports local SEO targeting
+- Embedded Google Maps for local SEO targeting
-- **Favicon and Branding**: A custom favicon and consistent branding improve recognizability in search results and browser tabs
+- Favicon and consistent branding

-Vercel Analytics is used to monitor and optimize the UX and app performance.
-It offers valuable insights into the real-world usage of the app, including key metrics such as:
+**Analytics features** (via Vercel Analytics) include:
+- Actionable insights to optimize UX and app performance:

-- Visitors
+  - Visitors (total number of application's visitors)
-- Page Views
+  - Page views (total number of pages viewed)
-- Bounce Rate
-- Countries
-- Devices
-- Browsers
-- Operating Systems
+  - Bounce rate (% of visitors who leave after viewing only one page)
-- Pages
+  - Pages (specific pages viewed)
-- Routes
+  - Routes (specific referrers viewed)
-- Hostname
-- Referrers
+  - Referrers (sources that referreed users to the application)
-- UTM Parameters
+  - UTM parameters (campaign tracking information from URLs)

-Vercel Analytics provides a privacy-friendly and cookie-free solution, ensuring compliance with privacy regulations while delivering essential insights into the app's performance and user engagement.
-This approach ensures that the application can continuously improve based on real, actionable data, without compromising user privacy.
+  - Countries (geographic locations of the visitors)
+  - Devices (types of devices used to access the application)
+  - Browsers (web browsers used by the visitors)
+  - Operating systems (operating system of the devices accessing the application)
+- Privacy-friendly, cookie-free solution

 <br>